Exercising is one of the best, if not the best way, to lose weight. Couple that with a healthy diet and you’ll be on your way to losing a few pounds.

 In other words, there’s no magical number for how many calories you’ll burn while sweating.
 At the end of the day, all that matters is what you’re doing and how you’re doing it.
 Your current weight and fitness level also play a role in the matter.

-Having said that, sweat can be used to measure the intensity of your exercise.
-Put simply, you can use it as a guideline to see how hard you’re working.
+Sweat can be used as a general marker of the intensity of your exercise.
 The more you’re sweating, the higher your calorie burn will be.

 What Determines How Much You’ll Sweat?